 Production Bugs

 Another source of stress for software engineers is dealing with production bugs.
-Production bugs are usually caused by either human error or a flaw in the code itself.
+These bugs usually arise from either human error or flaws in the code.

 High Workloads